Pentax (lens): A lenses

 Another K-mount lens, the A series of lenses saw the introduction of "automatic" aperture settings.
 The lenses had an aperture ring (unlike the later DA series), and thus the aperture could be set manually, but they also had an "A" mode, which allowed the camera to control the aperture automatically.

 F lenses

 The F series were the first autofocus lenses (excluding the rare smc Pentax-AF 35-70mm F2.8, made only for the ME-F camera).
-The autofocus is of screw-drive type, still supported by all Pentax DSLRs.
+The autofocus is driven by an in-body motor through a mechanical coupling, still supported by all Pentax DSLRs.
 They featured an aperture ring, which allowed the aperture to be controlled manually.
 Thus F lenses are able to be used on older cameras which do not support automatic setting of the aperture, such as the Pentax K1000.

 FA lenses

 These lenses are designed with use for full-frame film SLR cameras.
 As with the F series, they feature an aperture ring providing compatibility with older camera bodies.
 Autofocus is like the F series of screw-drive type.
 The FA* lenses are professional grade lenses and the FA Limited lenses are all metal high quality primes.
 The FA series has been superseded by the DA and D FA series optimized for digital cameras, but as of March 2017 the three FA limited as well as the FA 35 mm f2 and 50 mm f1.4 are still in production.